ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 npm install --save @ckeditor/ckeditor5-list
 ```

-Then add the add the `ListProperties` plugin to your plugin list and the list feature to the toolbar configuration:
+Then add the add the `ListProperties` plugin to your plugin list and the list feature to the toolbar configuration.
+To enable selected list properties subfeatures, you need to add their configuration to your editor (set `true` for each feature you want to enable):

 ```js
 import ListProperties from '@ckeditor/ckeditor5-list/src/listproperties';